quasarframework/quasar-framework.org/source/guide/quasar-cli.md

     new           Quickly scaffold page/layout/component/... vue file
-    mode          Add/remove Quasar Modes for your App info          Display info about your machine and your App serve         Create an ad-hoc server on App distributables help          Displays this message
+    mode          Add/remove Quasar Modes for your App info          Display info about your machine and your App serve         Create an ad-hoc (production-ready) server on App distributables help          Displays this message
 ```